medntknw/Type-Ahead-Using-Trie/README.md

           - "5001:5000"

       ```
-      backend service is available to frontend service at hostname backend
+      backend service is available to frontend service at hostname backend<br/>
-    - Custom Networks
+    - Custom Networks<br/>
       Instead of just using the default app network, you can specify your own networks with the top-level networks key.
 This lets you create more complex topologies and specify custom       network drivers and options.
 You can also use it to connect services to externally-created networks which aren't managed by Compose.

       **PS: These two are not required for the working of our application to work and are just for FYI.**